As the hemp infatuation sweeps the nation, one of the most asked questions is does CBD get you high?

 Following the passing of the 2018 Farm Bill, industrial hemp was removed from the government's list of controlled substances.
 As a result hemp-derived CBD became legal in all fifty states.

-In contrast, marijuana-derived CBD products can only be purchased in states where medical or adult-use cannabis has been legaized.
+In contrast, Marijuana-derived CBD products can only be purchased and or consumed in states where medical or recreational cannabis has been legalized.

-If your seeking CBD as a means to get high, you won't experience that effect.
+If your seeking CBD as a means to get high, you will be disappointed.
+The levels of THC is too low.